Trickle Up Stimulus Optimization Theory

 -Low income families spend most of the money they make because they have to.
 They are buying essentials for survival and it is very hard for them to save money.
 On the other hand, the middle class wants to save up due to uncertain times, and they can afford to save money.

 -The elderly usually spend more money because their necessities increase, and the value of saving for the future for them decreases.
 Yes, they are worried and would save too, but I believe it would still be lower than those who are in their 30s.

--White males probably have a tendency to spend more than asian females because of cultural values and because woman in general look for security and are more careful with their money.
+-White males probably have a tendency to spend more than asian females because of cultural values and because woman on average look for security and are more careful with their money.
 (Note: someone pointed out that women are shopping machines, but I think that men buy more expensive toys.
-A women could buy a $2500 handbag, but a man looks at the $120,000 car).
+Women could buy $2500 handbags, but more men than women eye at $120,000 cars just to look successful).

 One very important thing to note is that, even if you give money to a person with a high spend ratio, if he spends it on a large corporation, then it becomes less ideal.
 Yes, corporations spend lots and lots of what they have to operate business.
 However, they usually pay their employees who are white collar workers (middle class who saves), and the rest go to wealthier shareholders who will hold on to their money very tightly.

 However, if this high spend ratio person spends money at small mom & pops businesses, the small businesses would probably still need to spend more money for essentials instead of thinking of their juicy profits.
 They probably also pay a lot more low income people again who have a high spend ratio.
 In this sense, putting money into nonprofits and social workers accomplish both goals of flowing through low-income spenders and fulfilling essentials that keeps society functional.